iterative/dvc.org/content/docs/api-reference/open.md

 with dvc.api.open(
         'get-started/data.xml',
         repo='https://github.com/iterative/dataset-registry'
-        ) as fd:
+        ) as f:
-    # ... fd is a file descriptor that can be processed normally.
+    # ... f is a file-like object that can be processed normally.
 ```

 ## Description